ericr6/iexec_workshop/README.md

 ℹ trade in the browser at https://market.iex.ec

 ```
-Your are ready to buy resources to run your applications.
+Your are ready to buy resources order to run your applications.

 The payment will be in RLC, the iExec cryptocurrency.